jjslmn/Wireshark-Decryption-with-SSL-Keys/README.md

-This does not contain any code but goes over my process of how to create an environment variable, log TLS keys to a text file, and utilize those keys to decrypt data using Wireshark.
+This repository contains my written submission for a final project.
+It goes over my process of how to create an environment variable, log TLS keys to a text file, and utilize those keys to decrypt data using Wireshark.